 - Would you benefit more from a flatbed or a multi-needle machine?

-- The exception: Do you need a multi-purpose machine?
+- Based on the features you need, do you need a multi-purpose machine?

-- Who’s your target market & will you need embroidery machine attachments for your business?
+- Depending on your target market, will you need attachments for your embroidery machine?

 - Which machine brand is best for your home embroidery business?

 Another huge downside is that flatbeds can only run one color at a time.
-This means that for designs with multiple color changes, you’re continually having the machine stop so you can pull the next color of thread through the needle.
-This goes against one of your basic rules as an embroidery business owner: If your machine isn’t running, you’re not making money!
+This means that you will continually have to stop the machine for designs with multiple color changes so you can pull the next color of thread through the needle.
+This goes against one of the basic rules as an embroidery business owner: If your machine isn’t running, you’re not making money!

-Now the best part about multi-needle machines is that you load the design, select the colors, place the tubular item on the machine, press the start button and then you WALK AWAY.
-This allows you to do other things to grow and benefit your business instead of baby sitting your machine while it embroiders.
+The best part about multi-needle machines is that you load the design, select the colors, place the tubular item on the machine, press the start button, and then walk away.
+This allows you to do other things to grow and benefit your business instead of babysitting your machine while it embroiders.

 Although I usually recommend multi-needle machines, there are some exceptions.
-Depending on your target market, it might be important to you that the machine you buy is friendly for embroidery but also includes sewing or quilting features.
+Depending on your target market, it might be important to you that the machine you buy is friendly for embroidery and includes sewing or quilting features.
 For example, I’ve met successful business owners who focus mainly on the cosplay market.
-They make 1-off customized costumes that require 1 or 2 small embroidery designs but a lot of customized sewing.
+They make 1-off customized costumes that require one or two small embroidery designs but a lot of customized sewing.

 If you’re looking to start a home embroidery business, you should ask yourself the following questions:

 - On what items/garments would my target market like to embroider on?

 - What hoop size and attachments will I need to meet my customer’s orders and needs?

 These questions are extremely important to answer before considering moving forward with any embroidery machine, so please take the time to answer them carefully.
 Once you answer these questions, you can then find a machine that’ll meet those criteria within the budget you have to spend.